jedgentry/Parlay/parlay/docs/src/scripts.rst

     if __name__ == "__main__":
-        start(open_browser=False)  # you can avoid launching your web browser
+        Item1(1, "Item 1")  # IDs can be integers or strings, but names must be strings Item2(2, "Item 2")  # You can create more than one instance of an item, as long as they have distinct IDs start(open_browser=False)  # you can avoid launching your web browser

 Run the previous file on the command line to start Parlay: